| Previous Lecture | Lecture 5 | Next Lecture |

 - Note we will only print out one status and can embed multiple

-statements in a block - Also note if we had many conditions to check, our code could get messy (leans to the right)
+if / elsestatements in a block - Also note if we had many conditions to check, our code could get messy (leans to the right)

-statements.- We can rewrite the same code in the following (cleaner) way:
+else: ifpatterns are common, so Python allows us to combine these together intoelifstatements.- We can rewrite the same code in the following (cleaner) way:

 numUnits = int(input("Enter number of units: "))